jorishr/notes-on-front-end/react/common_components/forms.md

   - [Textarea](#textarea)
   - [Select](#select)

 In HTML form elements such as `<input>`, `<textarea>`, and `<select>` typically maintain their own state and update it based on user input.
 In React, mutable state is typically kept in the state property of components and only updated through the `setState()` method.
 It is advisable to make the React state be the single source of truth.
 Thus, the React component that renders a form should also control what happens in that form on subsequent user input.
-This is called a controlled component.
+This is called a 'controlled component'.

 With a controlled component, every state mutation will have an associated handler function.
 This makes it straightforward to modify or validate user input.